 Food preservation by cold treatment includes chilling, freezing, and refrigeration.

-Chilling is the food preservation method where food temperature is lower, above its freezing point but below atmospheric temperature.
+Chilling is the preservation method where storage of meals occurs in lower temperature, above its freezing point but below atmospheric temperature.
 The chilling temperature is −1℃ to +8℃, depending upon the variety of food.
-Salads, pizza, seafood, and dairy products are preserved by chilling.
+Chilling helps to preserve salads, pizza, seafood, and dairy products.

-In freezing, the food is preserved by lowering its temperature below its freezing point.
-Butter, ice cream, milk, nuts, and grains are preserved by freezing.
+In freezing, the preservation of meals occurs by lowering its temperature below its freezing point.
+Freezing helps to preserve butter, ice cream, milk, nuts, and grains.

-Food preservation by refrigeration is when the food temperature is maintained between 0℃ and 8℃.
-Jam, jelly, pickle, and sauce are preserved by refrigeration.
+Preservation by refrigeration is when the meal’s temperature is maintained between 0℃ and 8℃.
+Refrigeration helps to preserve jam, jelly, pickle, and sauce.

 Food Preservation by Heat Treatment